bkroeze/chainlink-api/README.md

 A simple wrapper for the [Chainlink SmartOracle server](https://chainlink-docs.smartcontract.com).

-This is not at all done yet, I've only implemented the first endpoint.
+This is not at all done yet, but the base wrapper methods are in place.

 Please see the [API](docs/API.md) for documentation and examples.